neondatabase/website/content/postgresql/postgresql-tutorial/postgresql-where.md

 ...
 ```

-In this example, we use the [`LENGTH()`](../postgresql-string-functions/postgresql-length-function) function gets the number of characters of an input string.
+In this example, we use the [`LENGTH()`](../postgresql-string-functions/postgresql-length-function) function to get the number of characters of an input string.

 ### 7\) Using the WHERE clause with the not equal operator (\<\>) example